 The Prime Minister of Malaysia, Tun Dr. Mahathir bin Mohamad will soon be announcing the direction and policies that will guide industries in Malaysia towards Industrial Revolution 4.0 (IR 4.0).
-The policies are structured by the Ministry of International Trade and Industry (MITI) and Malaysia Automotive Institute (MAI).

 However, what is the Fourth Industrial Revolution all about and what changes will it bring?
 What are the world influencer saying about the Fourth IR?